PelionIoT/nanostack-border-router/README.md

 ### Configuring Nanostack Border Router

 Applications using Nanostack Border Router need to use a `mbed_app.json` file for the configuration.
-The file needs to contain a *border-router* section under which the Nanostack Border Router specific configuration options are defined.
 The example configurations can be found in [K64f-border-router] https://github.com/ARMmbed/k64f-border-router/configs.

 The minimum set of configuration options required are explained here: